johnschriner/presentations/lab5.md

 ![using nmap on remote Ubuntu VM](/images/LAB5-using_nmap.png)

 I will want to open some ports--for example add a mongodb, ssh, or ftp server to open up ports.
 Or I can use Metasploitable (as Dave suggested) as a target machine.
+I added mongodb and its service runs on the default port 3306.

 Lastly: